junxit/us-congress-bills-115/metadata.md

 - 2017-12-11 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment and with an amended preamble.
 Without written report.
 - 2017-12-11 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment and with an amended preamble.
 Without written report.
 - 2017-12-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 281.
+- 2017-12-21 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S8276-8277; text: CR S8277)
+- 2017-12-21 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S8276-8277; text: CR S8277)